-Together with the Department of Farm Animal Production and Health, the DVCS is mainly responsible for administering the 4th and 5th years of the BVSc degree program.
-The Companion, Wild, and Zoo Animal Veterinary Teaching Hospital (VTH- CWZA) is administered by the DVCS.
-In addition, the department provides specialized services to a number of state and non-governmental organizations and to the general public: providing specialized services to the Kennels Divisions of the Sri Lanka Police and Armed Forces; supporting the Department of Wildlife Conservation with tranquilization, capturing and translocation of elephants; providing veterinary forensic medical services to Sri Lanka Courts; and assisting state and non-governmental organizations with Rabies eradication programmes are a few noteworthy examples.
+Together with the DFAPH, the DVCS is mainly responsible for administering the 4th and 5th academic years of the BVSc degree program.
+Furthermore, the Companion, Wild, and Zoo Animal Veterinary Teaching Hospital (VTH-CWZA) is managed by the DVCS which provides medical and surgical veterinary services to companion, wild and zoo animals.
+In addition, DVCS provides specialized services to a number of state and non-governmental organizations and to the general public: providing specialized services to the Kennels Divisions of the Sri Lanka Police and Armed Forces; supporting the Department of Wildlife Conservation with tranquilization, elephant tranquilizing services in religious and ceremonial processions, providing veterinary forensic medical services to Sri Lanka Courts; and assisting state and non-governmental organizations with rabies eradication and stray dog neutering programmes are a few noteworthy examples.
 The department also regularly conducts Continuing Education programmes for state and private veterinary practitioners and engages in applied and adaptive research.
 The department consists of the following academic staff members:

-Dr. K.A.N.
-Wijayawardhane Senior Lecturer & Head
+Dr. E.R.K.V.
+Edirimanne Senior Lecturer and Head of the Department